 Employee experience goes beyond management motivating employees within a particular moment.
 There are other areas that can make an impact and should be considered as part of employee management across the employee life-cycle:

-- Create a culture of belonging: Our research in workplace belonging found only 20% of employees who feel they don’t belong are engaged, compared to a larger proportion of 91% that aren’t engaged.
+Our research in workplace belonging found only 20% of employees who feel they don’t belong are engaged, compared to a larger proportion of 91% that aren’t engaged.

 Think about what makes your employees unique and provide employees with ways you can celebrate and support those differences – Are there a lot of parents and do they need more flexibility?
 Do your employees observe religious days that aren’t recognized or appreciated in the business, which could be acknowledged?

-- Improve the hiring process: To create a diverse and multicultural company, you need to hire for experience and differences in backgrounds.
+To create a diverse and multicultural company, you need to hire for experience and differences in backgrounds.
 The hiring process is the place future employees judge their experience, based on how inviting and positive the interview and onboarding is.

 Spend time considering what activities or support can be provided to new employees – a buddy system, a retention bonus, morale events, employee mentoring programs for example – to provide a positive and nurturing first impression.

-- Training on how to motivate employees can make a better manager: Great managers can instruct people on how to get there and the tasks this requires, and inspire their employees with motivation to want to achieve the same goal.
+Great managers can instruct people on how to get there and the tasks this requires, and inspire their employees with motivation to want to achieve the same goal.